Do I Sometimes Just Need To Be Alone?

 • Divide into small groups (If possible).

 • The team sits around the model, ready to draw what they see.
-[Differentteams can work in parallel]
+[Different teams can work in parallel]

 Instructions: